buzzn/core/docs/application_architecture.md

 * lifecycle callbacks (before_create, ...)

-We use them when they only affect the record itself.
+We use them only to change the record itself.
 They should not affect other objects, send emails, generate queue messages, or have other unexpected side-effects.
 Those things should instead happen on a higher architectur layer, i.e. in the resource or transaction.

 * validations

 - deprecated
-- see the validations section on this page for how to do things instead.
+- see the validations section on this page for how to do them instead.

 ### What about Rails?